Cerebral Palsy Claims

 A

-To determine whether a child has cerebral palsy, doctors will assess the following:
+To determine whether a child has cerebral palsy, doctors will take the following steps:

 • Review the child's medical history and development, and whether or not the child sustained a birth injury or any other problems before, during or shortly after birth